Ethnocentrism: Ethnocentrism and racism

 Ethnocentrism is usually associated with racism.
 However, as mentioned before, ethnocentrism does not necessarily implicate a negative connotation.
-In European research the term racism is not linked to ethnocentrism because Europeans avoid applying the concept of race to humans; meanwhile, using this term is not a problem for American researchers.
+In European research, the term racism is not linked to ethnocentrism because Europeans avoid applying the concept of race to humans; meanwhile, using this term is not a problem for American researchers.
 Since ethnocentrism implicated a strong identification with one's in-group, it mostly automatically leads to negative feelings and stereotyping to the members of the outgroup, which can be confused with racism.
 Finally, scholars agree that avoiding stereotypes is an indispensable prerequisite to overcome ethnocentrism; and mass media play a key role regarding this issue.
 The differences that each culture possess causes could hinder one another leading to ethnocentrism and racism.
 A Canadian study established the differences among French Canadian and English Canadian respondents based on products that would be purchased due to ethnocentrism and racism.
-Due to how diverse the world has become society has begun to misinterpret the term cultural diversity, by using ethnocentrism to create controversy among all cultures.
+Due to how diverse the world has become, society has begun to misinterpret the term cultural diversity, by using ethnocentrism to create controversy among all cultures.

 Effects of ethnocentrism in the media

-Mass media plays an important role in our current society.
-We are constantly exposed to media content every day.
-Researchers had found that ethnocentrism is dysfunctional in communication and similar fields because the lack of acceptance of other cultures leads to the creation of barriers for people of different backgrounds to interact with each other.
-The presence of ethnocentrism in media content creates an issue in the exchange of messages in the communication process.
-The media industry is dominated by the Global North, so Western ethnocentrism tends to be exposed in the media.
-This can be seen in the predominance of Westerner content in TV shows, film, and other forms of mass media.
-Some shows tend to depict foreign cultures as inferior or strange in contrast to their own culture.